HafsaWaheed54/Colorchanger/README.md

 1. **"Could not read the image" error**:
    - Ensure the file is a valid image format
-   - Check file size (must be under 16MB)
+   - Try converting to PNG format if the image is corrupted
-   - Try converting to PNG format
+   - Check that the file is not password-protected or encrypted

 2. **Colors not being replaced**:
    - The algorithm works best with distinct color differences